Marxism in 2021

 Everyone can do whatever they want, right?
 If someone thinks they're a helicopter... well I think that's sort of strange myself, but as long as it doesn't bother me, you should leave that person alone, right?
 This behavior of individuals does not affect my life, does it?
 It won't affect my living and working environment, the education of my children, or the laws of the country in which I live?

-This already affects politics, and eventually this will affect laws and regulations; this will affect your life and this is your problem.
+This already affects politics, and eventually this will affect laws and regulations: this will affect your life and this is your problem.
+This will affect everyone.

 Achieving Social Justice is impossible

 The most specific exceptions are made for the smallest minorities, it feels good, it feels like justice.
-But it is not without arbitrary discrimination.
+Making exceptions in legislation is never without discriminating other groups.
 Social justice isn't justice at all.
-It requires that the rights be taken from one person and given to another.
+It requires that one group or person have more rights than others, or worse: that the rights of one persone or group are taken and given to another.

 Questions of which the exact facts can no longer be found;